 3 Bedroom Home in Orangeburg - $64,900

-3 BR 1 and 1/2 bath Home needs some TLC- outside and in, Great investment or to fix up and live in.
-Take a look make an offer.
+3 BR 1 AND 1/2 BA, Home needs some TLC-inside and out.
+Great investment or to fix up to live in.
+Take a look, make an offer.

 Related to this story